tarantool/doc/doc/reference/tooling/tt_cli/multiple_instances.rst

 Application directory
 ---------------------

-To make an application run on multiple instances, prepare its configuration in a directory.
+To create an application that runs on multiple instances, prepare its configuration in a directory.
 The directory name is used as the application's identifier.

 This directory should contain the following files: